DPdotexe/VeggieGourmet/README.md

 2. Navigate to the project directory using the command line.

-3. Install the project dependencies by running: npm start
+3. Install the project dependencies by running: ```bash npm install

 4. Create a `.env` file in the project's root directory and add your Spoonacular API key as follows: